Quantum Phases and Correlations Drive the Dynamics of Macroscopic Quantum Tunneling Escape in Quantum Simulators: Abstract

 \section{Abstract}

 Quantum tunneling remains unexplored in many regimes of many-body quantum physics, including the effect of quantum phase transitions on tunneling dynamics.
 In general, the quantum phase is a statement about the ground state and has no relation to far-from-equilibrium dynamics.
-Although tunneling is a highly dynamical process involving many excited states, we find that the quantum phase completely changes the tunneling outcomes.
-In particular, we consider quasi-bound state dynamics or tunneling escape in the Bose-Hubbard model from a behind a finite barrier, which can be realized in quantum simulators such as ultracold atoms in optical lattices.
-In the superfluid regime we find that escape dynamics are wave-like and coherent, leading to interference patterns in the density with a non-exponential but still rapid decay process.
+Although tunneling is a highly dynamical process involving many excited states, we find that the quantum phase of the Bose-Hubbard model determines phase-dependent tunneling outcomes for the quantum tunneling escape, or quasi-bound problem.
+Superfluid and Mott insulator correlations lead to a new quantum tunneling rate, the quantum fluctuation rate.
+This rate shows surprising and highly dynamical features, such as oscillatory interference between trapped and escaped atoms and a completely different macroscopic quantum tunneling behavior for superfluid and Mott insulator phases.
+In the superfluid phase we find that escape dynamics are wave-like and coherent, leading to interference patterns in the density with a rapid decay process which is non-exponential.
 Quantum entropy production peaks when about half the atoms have escaped.
-In contrast, in the Mott insulator regime we find the dynamics are atom-like and incoherent, with no interference fringes.
-Quantum entropy production peaks at double the value of the superfluid case and when only about one quarter of the atoms have escaped.
-Despite stronger repulsive interactions, tunneling is significantly slowed by the presence of a Mott gap, creating an effective extra barrier to overcome, since only one atom can tunnel at a time, and the decay process is nearly linear, completely defying the standard exponential model.
-Moreover, we introduce a new quantum tunneling rate, the fluctuation rate, which shows oscillatory interference between the trapped and the escaped atoms on short time scales beyond the constant waiting time known for single-particle tunneling before exponential decay ensues.
-The fluctuation rate is overall positive for the superfluid and initially negative for the Mott insulator, only turning positive in the latter case when about half the atoms have escaped.
-Finally, off-diagonal correlators show entirely different structure for the two quantum phases.
-In the superfluid case, the barrier height and interaction strength can be used to tune from pulsed to continuous-wave positive correlation emissions in the escape region.
-In the Mott insulator, negative correlations between the trap and the escape region emphasize emission one atom at a time.
-Thus the Mott tunneling dynamics are entirely distinct from the superfluid ones and ground state properties of quantum phases can in this case predict highly non-equilibrium behavior.
+In the Mott phase, despite stronger repulsive interactions, tunneling is significantly slowed by the presence of a Mott gap, creating an effective extra barrier to overcome.
+Only one atom can tunnel at a time, yet the decay process is nearly linear, completely defying the single-particle exponential model.
+Moreover, quantum entropy peaks when only about one quarter of the atoms have escaped.
+These and many other such effects go beyond the usual notions of single-particle quantum tunneling, quantum statistical effects on tunneling, and well-known semi-classical approaches from WKB to instanton theory.
+These results thus open up a new regime of exploration of far-from-equilibrium dynamics for quantum simulators and quantum dynamics.